 • If outdoors, wear a mask to reduce pollen exposure.

-• Have an up-to-date Asthma Action Plan that can be referred to help identify when asthma is deteriorating.
+• Have up-to-date Asthma Action Plan that can be referred to help identify when asthma is deteriorating.

 • Stay vigilant to weather forecast alerts for high pollen and sign up for thunderstorm alerts.